Jojosito/MUS-X/README.md

 With no oversampling, the oscillators alias a lot.
 * 'Anti-aliasing': Apply additional anti-aliasing (with polyBLEPs and polyBLAMPs).
 This option greatly reduces aliasing, and does not need much additional CPU time.
 It also works well with sync and FM.
 * 'DC blocker': FM and the ring modulator can create a DC offset.
 Therefore, a DC blocker is enabled by default, but can be disabled in the context menu.
+* 'Saturator' limits the output to around ±10V.
 * 'LFO mode' lets you use the module as an LFO.
 It lowers the frequencies of the oscillators to 2 Hz @ 0V, and internally disables oversampling and the DC blocker.

 ## Tune